Caravan Maintenance Image

 Do you have appropriate and current insurance for the caravan and towing vehicle?
 Make sure you have safety equipment such as a fire extinguisher, smoke-detector, CO [carbon monoxide] detector, and a first aid kit.
 Make sure they are all in good working condition.

-Now that you are up to speed on your caravan maintenance you are set for a safe and comfortable getaway for you and your family.
+Now you are up to speed on your caravan maintenance and set for a safe and comfortable getaway for you and your family.

 Sources